cncf/landscapeapp/README.md

 should be set to empty in either a given landscape or in a shared variables section.
 Usually the build will fail for all the landscapes, thus renaming the variable to BUILD_SERVER_1 in shared variables is the most effecient way.

+One of the possible issues why remote builds would stop to work,
+    although let's hope that will never change, would be that a cache folder is broken, thus `ssh root@${BUILD_SERVER}` and then calling `rm -rf /root/build` on our build server will clear all the cache used for node_modules, then trigger a netlify build again.

 #### Running "locally" on netlify instances (if remote server is broken)

 Without BUILD_SERVER variable, the following steps are done, from a file netlify/netlify.sh
   - the interactive-landscape package of a latest version is downloaded from npm
   - we go to that folder